Mission and Aransas Rivers, Tidal Portions: A Community Project to Protect Recreational Uses

 The goal of the project is to reduce bacteria levels to protect people who swim or wade in the rivers.
-The Texas Water Resources Institute (TWRI) is coordinating development of the TMDLs and I-Plan.
+The Texas Water Resources Institute (TWRI) coordinated development of the TMDLs and I-Plan.

 The state and its partners collected and analyzed extensive amounts of data about the project watersheds from 2004 through 2010.
 While the TCEQ, the Texas State Soil and Water Conservation Board (TSSWCB), and stakeholders in the watershed evaluated the most appropriate strategy for reducing bacteria concentrations, agricultural producers voluntarily participated in educational activities aimed at better understanding the water quality issues and various methods for reducing the amount of bacteria that can wash off agricultural property and into waterways.

-In 2011, stakeholders and the state agencies decided to develop TMDLs and an implementation plan for the watershed.
+In 2011, stakeholders and the state agencies decided to develop TMDLs and an implementation plan for the tidal portions of the Mission and Aransas Rivers in the Copano Bay watershed.
 The goal of a TMDL is to determine the amount (or load) of a pollutant that a body of water can receive and still support its designated uses.
 The allowable load is then allocated among the categories of sources within the watershed.
 Stakeholders work with the state to develop an implementation plan (I-Plan) with measures that reduce pollutant loads.

 Copano Bay, which is identified as having an impaired oyster waters use, was considered in the assessment stage of this project.
 Designation of the oyster waters impairment is based on a risk assessment by the Department of State Health Services (DSHS).
 These risk assessments are not based on concentrations of bacteria in the water; rather, they are based on certain risk factors such as the likelihood of high rainfall and runoff or the influx of sewage from failing or inefficient domestic treatment systems.